OrderLab/Atropos/README.md

-# Atropos: A Library for Mitigating Application Resource Overload

-**SOSP'25 Artifact**
+# Artifact Evaluation Guide

+Welcome to the artifact evaluation guide for Atropos (SOSP'25).
+This document outlines the procedures needed to reproduce our results and guides you through the key experiments presented in the paper.

 ## Overview

 Atropos is an overload control system designed to manage application resource overload by proactively canceling tasks responsible for monopolizing critical resources.
 It achieves this by continuously monitoring resource usage, identifying tasks causing significant resource contention, and selectively canceling them to maintain performance targets.
 Atropos provides unified abstractions to manage diverse application resources and leverages existing cancellation mechanisms in applications to safely kill problematic requests.

-## Artifact Evaluation Guide

-Welcome to the artifact evaluation guide for Atropos (SOSP'25).
-This document outlines the procedures needed to reproduce our results and guides you through the key experiments presented in the paper.

 ## Getting Started